marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 all dependencies it needs as constructor parameters.
 DI containers may then use [constructor based dependency injection](https://www.tutorialspoint.com/spring/constructor_based_dependency_injection.htm) to provide implementations of these dependencies.
-Right now we have only implementation of `UserService`, `UserRepository` and other dependencies are not implemented yet.
+Right now we have only implemented `UserService`, `UserRepository` and other dependencies are not implemented yet.
 Nevertheless with usage of stubs and mocks we may test `UserService` implementation right now.